tgrecojr/agentrunner/docs/06-future-considerations.md

 ## Overview

-This document captures the advanced monitoring and observability infrastructure that was deferred from the initial implementation (Version 1.1) to keep the system simpler and faster to deploy.
+This document captures advanced monitoring and observability infrastructure that was deferred from the initial implementation (Version 1.2) to keep the system simpler and faster to deploy.
 The initial version uses structured JSON logging with trace IDs, which provides sufficient observability for debugging and request correlation.

 This document preserves the complete design and implementation plan for when the system is ready to scale to production with centralized monitoring, metrics collection, and advanced alerting.

+**Note**: Pluggable LLM provider support was originally planned for this section but has been included in the main specification (Version 1.2) as Requirement 13.
+See the design document for the LLMProviderFactory component specification.

 ---

-## What Was Deferred
+## Deferred Capabilities

-The following capabilities were removed from the initial implementation:
+The following monitoring and observability capabilities were removed from the initial implementation to simplify deployment:

 - **MonitoringCollector Component**: Centralized metrics collection and aggregation service
 - **Prometheus Integration**: Time-series metrics database with scraping endpoints